mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-04-06-lab-6-writeup.markdown

 3. `extend` - Linear interpolate up to 0.5m towards the goal, stopping early if the line hits a wall
 4. `done` - Stop if the distance to the goal is less than 0.1m

+The result of running this algorithm is shown below:

 ![a visualization of the simple rrt]({{ site.baseurl }}/assets/images/lab6/simple_rrt.png)

+The red arrows show the attempted paths, and the green chain of arrows the solution path.
+Note that the solution found cuts through the wall, because we are modelling the car as a point, and not doing full collision detection.
+Also, some of the corners this generates are very sharp, which is not so viable for an ackermann-steered car

 ### Modelling the car more accurately